nazunalika/nazunalika.github.io/resume.markdown

 * Successful enterprise implementation for system access controls utilizing FreeIPA / Red Hat IdM with and without Active Directory trusts
 * Successful implementation, maintenance, and enforcement of the CIS Benchmarks to ensure systems and applications are hardened beyond PCI compliance across both Linux, UNIX, Windows platforms as well as Middleware
-* Successful enterprise implementation of both configuration and asset management via SaltStack, streamlining overall management of 4000+ on-rep and cloud Linux assets
+* Successful enterprise implementation of both configuration and asset management via SaltStack, streamlining overall management of 4000+ on-prem and cloud Linux assets
 * Successful migrations via PowerShell from vRealize 6 to 7.6 for clients that did not perform in-place upgrades
 * Built and co-lead an open source team to create and release an Enterprise Linux distribution called "Rocky Linux" based on Red Hat Enterprise Linux